FrontEndFoxes/curriculum/workshop/minis/mini3.md

-# 🌈🦄⚡️📱 Mini Workshop 3: Build a Rainbow/Unicorn Mobile App that Lights Up a Particle Photon Device
+# 🌈🦄 3: Build a Rainbow/Unicorn Mobile App that Lights Up a Particle Photon Device

 | **Project Goal**              | Build a NativeScript-Vue mobile app to make a Photon's built-in LED flash different colors based on user selection.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 | ----------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |